gankafk/JazzJungla/README.md

 ### Troubleshooting <a id="troubleshooting-en"></a>

-**Form shows "Submission failed..." but CloudWatch says the Lambda finished OK.**
+**The form shows "Submission failed..." but CloudWatch indicates that the Lambda finished OK.**
 The Lambda returned a 400 due to validation (background > 4000, malformed email, age < 18, etc.).
-Check `Body recibido:` and `Body parseado:` log lines in CloudWatch log group `/aws/lambda/contactos-jazzenlajungla`.
-Since `app.js?v=5`, the backend's specific error message is shown to the user.
+The `Body recibido:` and `Body parseado:` log lines in CloudWatch log group `/aws/lambda/contactos-jazzenlajungla` contain the exact payload received.
+Since `app.js?v=5`, the backend-specific error message is propagated to the user.

-**Phone is empty in DynamoDB.**
+**Phone arrives empty in DynamoDB.**
-`intl-tel-input` may return `""` from `getNumber()` if `utils.js` hasn't fully loaded.
-The frontend has a fallback that reconstructs the number with `dialCode + digits`.
-If still empty, check the browser console: `console.log('[JJL] phone a enviar:', phone)` tells you what is actually being sent.
+`intl-tel-input` may return `""` from `getNumber()` if `utils.js` has not fully loaded.
+The frontend includes a fallback that reconstructs the number with `dialCode + digits`.
+If the field still arrives empty, the `console.log('[JJL] phone a enviar:', phone)` line exposes the actual value sent in the browser console.

 **WhatsApp preview only works with `http://www.jazzenlajungla.com`.**
 Three combined causes: Facebook scraper cache (also affects WhatsApp), GoDaddy apex Domain Forwarding without SSL, and `og:url` pointing wrong.
 Fix: set `og:url` to `https://www.…/`, enable SSL forwarding in GoDaddy, force re-scrape at `developers.facebook.com/tools/debug/`.